Key insights:

 Use budget apps or spreadsheets

-There are different budget apps that might help you structure your budget specifically for your income, expenses and financial goals.
-These apps might be more customizable than other options, letting you decide how you want to use your funds.
+There are many budget apps that could help you structure your budget specifically for your income, expenses and financial goals.
+Apps often allow you to connect your financial accounts, letting you automatically track income and expenses.

-You might also prefer to use a spreadsheet, which is even more customizable but potentially more work-intensive than using an app.
+If you prefer closer oversight, you may use a spreadsheet, which is more customizable but also more hands-on than using an app.

 Cash-envelope method

-You might also be able to simulate the cash-envelope budget using apps, creating specific digital pools for your income.
+You could also simulate the cash-envelope budget using apps, creating specific digital pools for your income.

 Zero-based budget